seadogger-tech/seadogger-homelab/README.md

 -   **Next Steps:**
     -   The NFS deployment is now fully functional.

+### ADR-005: Ansible Playbook Robustness and Logic Corrections

+- **Status:** Implemented & Verified
+- **Date:** 2025-08-15

+#### Context
+During a deployment attempt on a freshly imaged cluster, a cascading series of failures occurred in the Ansible playbooks.
+The initial root cause was traced to unstable power from a faulty PoE network switch port, which led to filesystem corruption on one node.
+Resolving this uncovered several latent bugs in the playbooks that prevented them from running successfully in a clean environment.

+#### Decision
+A series of fixes were implemented to make the Ansible automation more robust, idempotent, and logically correct.
+For a full chronological detail of the debugging session, see the entry `memory-bank/2025-08-15-ansible-playbook-debugging-session.md`.

+The key decisions were:

+1.  **Add `iptables` Dependency:** The `wipe_k3s_cluster.yml` playbook failed with a "command not found" error because it assumed `iptables` was installed.
+A task was added to the beginning of the playbook to ensure the `iptables` package is present on all nodes.

+2.  **Correct `localhost` Delegation:** Multiple tasks delegated to `localhost` (the Ansible controller) were failing with `sudo: a password is required` or `Read-only file system: /root` errors.
+This was caused by tasks inheriting a play-level `become: true` and Ansible incorrectly resolving the user's home directory.
+    -   All delegated `localhost` tasks had `become: false` added to prevent unnecessary privilege escalation.
+    -   The `{{ ansible_env.HOME }}` variable was replaced with `{{ lookup('env', 'HOME') }}` to ensure the correct local user's home directory is always used.

+3.  **Fix Undefined `env_vars` Variable:** The `rook_ceph_deploy_part2.yml` playbook failed because it referenced an undefined variable `env_vars`.
+This was corrected by replacing the reference with the proper `environment: { KUBECONFIG: ... }` block for `kubectl` commands.

+4.  **Stricter `config.yml` Logic:** The logic for enabling application deployments in `config.yml` was changed from `or` to `and`.
+This provides more granular control, requiring both the global stage flag (e.g., `cold_start_stage_3_install_applications`) and the individual application's manual flag (e.g., `manual_install_prometheus`) to be `true` for a deployment to run.

+#### Consequences

+-   **Positive:**
+    -   The playbooks are now significantly more robust and can run successfully on freshly imaged nodes without manual intervention.
+    -   The logic for enabling/disabling deployment stages is stricter and less prone to accidental execution.
+    -   The fixes for `localhost` delegation follow Ansible best practices.
+-   **Negative:**
+    -   None.
+The changes corrected clear bugs and improved the automation's reliability.

 ### ADR-002: MetalLB Webhook and ArgoCD Configuration

 - **Status:** Implemented & Verified